defagos/defagos.github.io/_drafts/understanding_swiftui_layout_behaviors.md

 For this reason this article will not further discuss layout priorities.
 You can read the [dedicated article from John Sundell](https://www.swiftbysundell.com/articles/swiftui-layout-system-guide-part-3/) to learn more about this topic.

+## Intrinsic Size

+## Advice

+- Avoid geometry readers
+- Avoid spacers, use spacing in stacks and padding instead

+Except when nothing else possible.
+There is always a better way otherwsie.

 ## Conclusion

 SwiftUI introduces a robust layout system relying on size negociation between parent and children views.
-Children ultimately always choose the size they want and adopt one of thee possible intrisic sizing behaviors, expanding, hugging and neutral, possibly different in horizontal and vertical directions.
+Children ultimately choose the size they want and based on three possible intrisic sizing behaviors, expanding, hugging and neutral, possibly different in horizontal and vertical directions.

 Views involved in a hierarchy effectively only exhibit expanding or hugging behaviors, though.
-It is the responsibility of the layout system, or yours when you create and study layouts, to identify how neutral behaviors ultimately translate into expanding or hugging behaviors in a hierarchy.
+It is the responsibility of the layout system, or yours when you create or inspect layouts, to identify how neutral behaviors ultimately translate into expanding or hugging behaviors in a hierarchy.

 To quicker analyze view hiearchies and understand how adding a view to an existing hierarchy might affect the overall result, it might prove helpful to document custom views so that their intrinsic behavior can be quickly read.
 While this process must be done for custom views, it can be done for SwiftUI built-in views to offer an overview of their respective behaviors (see Appendix below).